hashgraph/hedera-transaction-tool/docs/issues/README.md

 ## The Three Sub-Issues and How They Relate

 ### 1. `approver-group-data-model.md` — Schema only
-Introduces four new back-end database tables: `approver_group`, `approver_group_member`, `entity_approver_group`, and `transaction_entity`.
+Introduces new back-end database tables: `reviewer_group`, `reviewer_group_member`, `entity_reviewer_group`, `transaction_entity`, `transaction_reviewer_list`, and `transaction_reviewer_list_member`.
+Retires the existing `TransactionApprover` entity.
 No behavior changes.
 This is a prerequisite for the workflow issue.

-### 2. `approver-group-workflow.md` — Transaction approval behavior
+### 2. `approver-group-workflow.md` — Transaction review behavior
-Builds on the schema to implement: admin UI for creating groups and assigning them to entities, automatic approver group resolution at transaction creation time, and conditional signer visibility gated on approval completion.
-This is about approving **individual transactions**, not app upgrades.
+Builds on the schema to implement: admin UI for creating groups and assigning them to entities, automatic reviewer group resolution at transaction creation time, client-side verification of review records against locally stored group state, and conditional signer visibility based on review status.
+Reviewers can accept or reject a transaction — rejection does not block signing but is prominently displayed and triggers a creator notification.
+This is about reviewing **individual transactions**, not app upgrades.

 ### 3. `hcs-upgrade-approval.md` — App upgrade governance
 Entirely separate concern from issues 1 and 2.
 Uses a Hedera Consensus Service (HCS) topic to create a trustless, on-chain record of which app versions an org has approved.
 The frontend reads this directly from the mirror node — the backend is not in the verification path.
 This issue stands alone and can be implemented independently of 1 and 2.